tanvi74/CubeBridge/README.md

 - **Real-time Queries** - Execute queries instantly and see results in a responsive table
 - **Smart Filtering** - Dimensions filter dynamically based on your cube selection
 - **Clean Interface** - Focus on dimensional data without aggregation noise
+- **SQL Viewer** - See the exact SQL queries that Cube.js generates for debugging and learning

 ## 🛠️ Tech Stack